Vaibdm26/AI-Powered-Blog-Content-Generator/README.md

 After installing and setup, paste this folder  inside Xampp such that (C:\xampp\htdocs\ai-blog-generator).
 Start Apache and MySQL from Xampp control Panel.
 In your browser opean "http://localhost/phpmyadmin/".
-To create batabase copy this query and paste it in phpmyadmin:
+To create batabase copy this query and paste it in phpmyadmin->sql:
 "CREATE DATABASE ai_blog_db;

 USE ai_blog_db;